cjdbarlow/Part-One/end-tidal_co2.md

 Method:
+* Light is emitted and passes through the sampling chamber
+A lens is used to focus emitted light.
-* Levels of radiation are measured on the other side of the chamber (using a lens to focus it, and a detector to measure it), and correspond to the amount of gas present in the sample
+* Levels of radiation are measured on the other side of the chamber
+* Levels correspond to the amount of gas present in the sample
 * The less radiation that reaches the detector, the more gas there is in the sample absorbing it